 About CT Green LEAF Schools

 The Connecticut Green LEAF Schools program recognizes schools striving to make progress in three pillars:

-Reduced Environmental Impact and Cost.
-A Connecticut Green LEAF School strives to decrease its environmental footprint by implementing green policies.
-Goals include maximizing energy and water efficiency, reducing waste, increasing recycling, and promoting energy efficient transportation.
+Decrease your school's environmental footprint by implementing green policies; goals include maximizing energy and water efficiency, reducing waste, increasing recycling, and promoting energy efficient transportation

-Improved Health and Wellness.
-A Connecticut Green LEAF school complies with CT school-based environmental health laws (EHLs), promotes healthy eating beyond the cafeteria, provides access to outdoor spaces, and offers health and wellness opportunities to students and staff.
+Comply with Connecticut school-based environmental health laws, promote healthy eating beyond the cafeteria, provides access to outdoor spaces, and offer health and wellness opportunities to students and staff

-Effective Environmental and Sustainability Education.
-A Connecticut Green LEAF school seeks ways to integrate Environmental Literacy (EL) and Sustainability Literacy (SL) into school curriculum in more than one subject and grade level and aligns with CT’s Environmental Literacy Plan (ELP).
+Integrate Environmental Literacy and Sustainability Literacy into school curriculum in more than one subject and grade level, and in alignment with the state’s Environmental Literacy Plan